 White's Oats, founded at Tandragee County Armagh, the largest oat mill in Ireland and part of Fane Valley Co-Op Group, is celebrating its 175th anniversary.

+In 1841 White’s founder, Thomas Henry White, set out with a vision to modernise oat milling using ground-breaking techniques which promoted oats as a healthy and convenient consumer food.
+Over the course of the last 175 years, White’s has made that vision a reality and has been at the forefront of developing many new product categories, evolving into the market leading company that it is today.
 In addition to its renowned Speedicook Porridge Oats, White’s has pioneered instant oats, granola and toasted oats as well as championing the development of the organic sector within the industry.
-The company markets its products throughout Ireland, Great Britain and has a growing internationalpresence.
+The company markets its products throughout Ireland, Great Britain and has a growing international presence.

 “Happy Birthday to White’s Oats and every success for the future.”